sweetkane/my-data-pipeline/README.md

 - Uses a LOT of AWS services
   - Cloudformation, Lambda, S3, DynamoDB, EventBridge, KMS, SES, ECS, Route 53, Cloudfront
 - Serverless website design
-  - Subscription page uses S3, Cloudfront with SSL, and Route 53 to create a serverless website accessible with HTTPS
+  - Subscription page uses S3, Cloudfront with SSL, and Route 53 to create a serverless website with HTTPS
 - Signed URLs
-  - Unsubscribe button at the bottom of emails uses signed URLs so users can only unsubscribe their own account
+  - Unsubscribe button uses signed URLs so users can only unsubscribe their own account
   - URLs are encrypted/decrypted with KMS
 - Containerized Lambda
   - Newsletter is sent by a lambda function which